Codelab / Chapter 09 / Lesson Document

 infile.close()

-Text will then be a string that holds the text of the input file.
+text will then be a string that holds the contents of the input file.

 A common idiom to use for Python file handling that you’ll often see in examples is to use a with-as block.
 The last example is: